safe2choose

 It is not necessary to have an ultrasound after a medical abortion; however, there can be situations in which someone may want to have one.
 An ultrasound can be useful to confirm that the abortion was successful and that the uterus is empty.

-It is recommended to wait one to two weeks after the abortion to have an ultrasound, unless there are concerns that arise sooner.
+It is recommended to wait at least two weeks after the abortion to have an ultrasound, unless there are concerns that arise sooner.
 Concerns that may indicate an ultrasound is needed include persistent pregnancy symptoms, excessive bleeding, severe and prolonged pain, fever, and/or abnormal vaginal discharge.

 Only around 2–3% of all first-trimester medical abortions are complicated by continuing pregnancy or retained products of conception (incomplete abortion).
 If an ultrasound shows some remaining parts of the pregnancy, surgical evacuation of the uterus (by aspiration) is not always recommended.
 Often, this will self-resolve in a healthy person with the next menstrual cycle, similar to when someone experiences a miscarriage.
 Surgical evacuation may be indicated in cases of continuing pregnancy or bothersome symptoms.